Peter Bruff: Walton-on-the-Naze

-While working on the Ipswich line in 1855 Bruff bought a house, Burnt House Farm, in Walton-on-the-Naze, an already-established but unremarkable town on the Essex coast near Frinton.
-He began to work on developing Walton as a recognized seaside resort, and took a major step towards this end in 1867 when, having completed the Ipswich line, he built another railway line, to Walton.
+While working on the Ipswich line in 1855 Bruff bought a house, Burnt House Farm, in Walton-on-the-Naze, a village north of Frinton, Essex, from the steward of the Manor Edward Chapman.
+He began to work on developing Walton further and to this end, having completed the Ipswich line, built the Tendring Hundred Railway line to Walton in 1867.
 Peter Bruff's pier at Walton replaced an existing smaller pier which was blown down by a storm in 1881.
 Bruff was also responsible for the building of the Marine Terrace, South Terrace (destroyed by bombing in World War II) and Clifton Baths (today the Pier Hotel).